-The LT's transmitter chain is designed to generate up to 10mW of output power into a 50-ohm single-ended antenna while suppressing harmonics and spurious emissions.
-The transmitter is comprised of a VCO locked by the PLL.
-The output of the VCO is amplified and buffered by a power amplifier.
+The LR Series transmitter generates 1mW of output power into a 50-ohm single-ended antenna while suppressing harmonics and spurious emissions to within legal limits.
+The transmitter is comprised of a VCO locked by a frequency synthesizer that is referenced to a high precision crystal.
+The output of the VCO is amplified and buffered by an internal power amplifier.
 The amplifier is switched by the incoming data to produce a modulated carrier.
-The internal digital logic controls a switch that connects the LNA input to ground when in transmit mode, preventing the transmitter from de-sensitizing the receiver.
-The carrier is filtered to attenuate harmonics, and then output on the 50-ohm RF port.
+The carrier is filtered to attenuate harmonics and then output on the 50 Ω antenna port.